 Early feedback will be provided in class from peers and the course coordinator in the week 1, 2, 3 and 4 workshops regarding chosen topics and approaches to all assessment tasks.
-Feedback will be provided for assessment item 1 by the course coordinator before its presentation.
-Formative assessment activities for assessments 2 and 3 will be completed in class.
-Optional draft assessment can be submitted for feedback for assessment task 3.
+Formative assessment activities for assessments 1, 2 and 3 will be completed in class.
+An optional draft assessment can be submitted for feedback for assessment task 3.